jjanvier/kata-starter/README.md

 ⏲ 15 minutes + 35 minutes debrief

-Now, let's have a look at the `tests/AlmostHidden` folder.
-It contains test classes that tests code.
+Now, let's have a look at the `tests/Exercice2` folder in the branch `with-tests-mars-rover-architecture`.

 - How does it compare with your solution?
 - What are the pros and cons of each approach?